estii20/water-cycle-quiz/README.md

 ![Quiz questions and answers](assets/images/README-images/first-question.png "Quiz questions and answer image Water Cycle Quiz")

 - Features the fifteen water cycle questions.
-- Four option buttons with three incorrect answers and one correct answer and a start button.
-As the player moves through the game there is a next button.
+- Four option buttons with three incorrect answers and one correct answer.
+As the player moves through the game there is a next button shown to progress through the quiz.

 The function to display the questions creates buttons to display the answer text, then checks if the answer is correct from the question index.
 Then the function select answer shows the answer from the four answer options in the question array.
 Once the answer is selected when the user clicks, the original answer buttons are appended.